Skip to main content

 We are grateful for the guidance and expertise of this distinguished group of leaders in academia and industry.
-The Visiting Committee will meet annually to support the department and shape its future as an international leader in aerospace education.
+The External Advisory Board meets twice-yearly to support the department and shape its future as an international leader in aerospace education.

 Lars Q. Andersen (BSAA '68)